 Aims and Scope

-Decision Making: Applications in Management and Engineering (DMAME) publishes high quality scientific papers that contribute significantly to the fields of operational research and management science.
+Decision Making: Applications in Management and Engineering (DMAME) publishes high quality scientific papers that contribute significantly to the fields of operational research, artificial intelligence, and applied mathematics.
 The material published is of high quality and relevance, written in a manner which makes it accessible to all of this wide-ranging readership.
-Preference will be given to papers with decision making implications to the practice of management and engineering.
+Preference will be given to papers with decision-making implications to the practice of management and engineering.

 Decision Making: Applications in Management and Engineering is an international peer-reviewed journal covering main aspects of decision making and providing a source of information for the applied scientist.

-DMAME covers all aspects of decision making in sustainable development, risk management, supply chain management, sustainability and supply chain management, strategic management, transportation networks, operations management, human resources management, human capital, business, production management, engineering, economics, energy and defense among others.
+DMAME covers all aspects of decision making in sustainable development, risk management, supply chain management, sustainability and supply chain management, transportation networks, operations management, artificial intelligence, engineering, economics, energy, and defense among others.

 Articles present new theoretical insights and developments, as well as real-world case studies illustrating the practical implementation of decision making models.
 Full experimental and methodical details must be provided so that the results can be reproduced.